MARN-5895/Website/lectures/01_unixshell/README.md

 and access remote computers (including cloud-computing systems).

 Learning to use the terminal requires memorizing a few commands.
-We will use a few of these commands today and introduce other essential commands as they become necessary to perform our assignments.
+We will use a few of these commands today and introduce other essential commands as they become necessary to perform your assignments.

 ### Linux and MacOS users